BA(Qld), MSocSc(Qld), PhD

 V. Herrington and P. Walsh(2006) (Associate Investigator-CSU Small Grant), Where the Bloody Hell Are We?
 The National Intelligence Analysis Survey-Charting Developments and Directions in Intelligence Analysis in Australia ($7000).

-Associate Professor Walsh has been widely consulted by federal and state agencies on strategic intelligence, intelligence reform and capability issues.
+Professor Walsh has been widely consulted by federal and state agencies on strategic intelligence, intelligence reform and capability issues.
 In most cases, details of these consultancies are sensitive and further details cannot be supplied here.
 Further details can be supplied upon request.

 Intelligence and National Security Journal - Editorial Board Member (2016 to present)